IBM-Bluemix-Docs/simulated-instrument-analytics/analytics.md

 ### <a id="Value"></a>Profit and Loss

-**Profit and Losss**, or sometimes **PnL**, represents the observed change under a scenario.
+**Profit and Loss**, or sometimes **PnL**, represents the observed change under a scenario.
 Financial instruments that decline in value under a scenario will have a negative PnL, and financial instruments that appreciate will have a positive PnL.

 ### <a id="Return"></a>Return